UMKC-Law/Vacant2Vibrant/interviews/UNI_RedTape.md

 Goal: Put property in productive Use

-: Origin:
+Origin
-  : All stakeholders were invited to a big inititive and five major issues came from this:
+   All stakeholders were invited to a big inititive and five major issues came from this:
-    : 1.
-Vacant Lots
+     1. Vacant Lots
-    : 2.
-Vacant Houses
+     2. Vacant Houses
-    : 3.
-Government Red Tape
+     3. Government Red Tape
-    : 4.
-Clearing Title
+     4. Clearing Title
-    : 5.
-Financing
+     5. Financing
-   : Since this, the groups have been meeting every two weeks.
+   - Since this, the groups have been meeting every two weeks.

 ---